MalwareMania/Roblox/README.md

 # Issues

-If something is wrong please submit an issue or message me on discord - **sailz11**
+If something is wrong please submit an issue